-The infamous strapline ‘would you like to play a game?’ highlighting how detached machines are from the life or death decisions that they may be involved in making.
+The infamous strapline ‘would you like to play a game?’ highlights how detached machines are from the life or death decisions that they may be involved in making.

-For a machine it’s a binary decision.
+For a machine, it’s a binary decision.
 To launch or not.
-It’s not a death toll, it’s a series of calculations to create a numbers projection.
+It’s not a death toll, it’s a series of calculations to create the projection of a number.

 Removing humanity removes restraint.

 In fact, most movies involving advanced AI (with the exception of Star Wars and Star Trek) tend to conclude that the best thing for the future of the world is for humanity to be controlled or disposed of.

 The Matrix, the Terminator franchise, iRobot and Avengers: Age of Ultron are just a small cross-section of Hollywood titles that spell the end of humanity at the hands of its own creations.